 Why Producers Need Theory (Even If You "Just Make Beats")

-I hear this all the time: "I don't need theory, I just go by ear."
-And look, some incredible producers work purely by feel.
-But here's what theory actually gives you:
+A common objection: "I don't need theory, I go by ear."
+And some great producers do work purely by feel.
+But even basic theory gives you:

 - Speed — Instead of randomly clicking notes in the piano roll for 30 minutes, you'll know which 7 notes will sound good together instantly